Package insert / product label

 Topically applied desonide ointment, 0.05% can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

 Desonide Dosage and Administration

-Desonide Ointment, 0.05% should be applied to the affected area as a thin film from two to four times daily depending on the severity of the condition.
+Desonide ointment, 0.05% should be applied to the affected area as a thin film two to four times daily depending on the severity of the condition.